anVlad11/testapp-20230927/README.md

 ```

 ### How to run tests
-To run tests, do `make test` or just `go test ./...` in the project directory.
+To run tests, do `make test` or just `go test -v ./...` in the project directory.

 Only `CreateOrder` method of `internal/services/order.Service` is covered.